Wall paintings

 In 1989, German professor Werner Holzwarth (born 1947) wrote a fantastic children’s book, Vom kleinen Maulwurf, der wissen wollte, wer ihm auf den Kopf gemacht hat, illustrated by Wolf Erlbruch (born 1948).
 In 1993, it was published in English, titled The Story of the Little Mole Who Went in Search of Whodunit.
 It tells the story about a mole who sticks his head out of his hole one morning, and gets a load of shit on his head.
 He then embarks on a journey to find the culprit.
 Read it and have a great laugh!

-Wall painting, depicting flowers and bees, and the mole who went in search of whodunit. – Hjortshøj, north of Aarhus.
+Wall painting, depicting flowers, bees, and frogs, and the mole who went in search of whodunit. – Hjortshøj, north of Aarhus.
 (Photo copyright © by Kaj Halberg)

 Wall painting, Aarhus.
 (Photo copyright © by Kaj Halberg)